Claude Code multiple agent systems: Complete 2026 guide

 The liability problem complicates things further.
 "If a human is not a decision maker in the production of the code, where does responsibility for errors propagate to?"
 This isn't theoretical.
 Legislators are drafting laws requiring documented human accountability for AI-generated code.
 Knowledge loss is another real concern.
 One engineer put it bluntly: "About 50% of my understanding comes from building code."
 Bulk AI generation reduces learning.

 Feature-flagging usually means one of three things: testing with power users before general release, waiting for competitive timing, or the feature isn't ready for production.
+Now that the docs are public, Anthropic's own framing answers the question: agent teams are explicitly labelled experimental, with a list of known limitations that explain the caution.

-Should you use Swarms?
+Should you use agent teams?

 Third-party multi-agent frameworks